 It’s difficult (if not impossible) for Toon Link and Young Link to hold a candle to Link, who is one of the most popular and successful tournament contenders in competitive amiibo training.
 They can at least try to hold a candle to him, though, so we hope this guide helps get you on the right track!
-If you have any questions during training, feel free to join our Discord server and ask.
-If you want to learn how to enter online tournaments, please refer to our Powersaves guide or mobile backup guide.
+If you have any questions, feel free to join our Discord server and ask.
+If you want to learn how to enter online tournaments, please refer to our handy guide.
 As always, we also appreciate donations if you like what you read today.
 We’ve also got a Patreon page as an alternative option!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.